The Post-Baptism Identity Project

 Older readers are ready to wrestle with the bigger questions: Why do I still mess up?
 How do I actually change?
 What does it mean that the "old me" is gone?
 The discussion questions meet them exactly where they are.

 Full color.
 Premium print.
-A book your family will return to again and again.
+The book your family will return to again and again — starting the Tuesday after baptism Sunday.

 Amazon